-Notice how in all the examples above we are using "mientras".
-However, in the first two examples "mientras" is followed by El Presente and it is translated as "while".
+These examples above are using "mientras" followed by El Presente and it is translated as "while".

-In the last two examples "mientras" is followed by El Presente de Subjuntivo and it is translated by "as long as".
+Here we're using "mientras" followed by El Presente de Subjuntivo and it is translated by "as long as".

 Let's see the difference between these two nearly identical sentences: